Act of Supremacy 1558

-The Act remained in place until the 19th century, when some sections began to be repealed.
-By 1969, all provisions, bar section 8 (which still remains in force), had been repealed by various Acts, with the whole Act repealed in Northern Ireland between 1950 and 1953.
+The act remained in place until the 19th century, when some sections began to be repealed.
+By 1969, all provisions, except section 8 (which still remains in force), had been repealed by various acts, with the whole act repealed in Northern Ireland between 1950 and 1953.

-The Act
+The act

-The Act revived ten Acts which Mary I had revoked, significantly clarified and narrowed the definition of what constituted heresy, and confirmed Elizabeth as Supreme Governor of the Church of England.
-Supreme Governor was a suitably equivocal title that made Elizabeth head of the Church without ever saying she was.
-This was important because many felt that a woman could not rule the church.
+The act revived ten acts formerly revoked by Mary I, significantly clarified and narrowed the definition of what constituted heresy, and confirmed Elizabeth as Supreme Governor of the Church of England.
+Compared to Henry VIII's title of "Supreme Head", Supreme Governor avoided the blasphemous implication that Elizabeth was superior in rank to Jesus, whom the Epistle to the Ephesians identifies as head of the church.

-The Act also made it a crime to assert the authority of any foreign prince, prelate, or other authority, and was aimed at abolishing the authority of the Pope in England.
+The act also made it a crime to assert the authority of any foreign prince, prelate, or other authority, and was aimed at abolishing the authority of the pope in England.
 A third offence was high treason, punishable by death.